 AG’s pro bono strategy is built around providing pro bono:

-- support at legal advice centres and/or supervising students at local universities and law schools which provide legal advice centres in their communities,
+- support at legal advice centres and/or supervising students at local universities and law schools which provide legal advice centres in their communities; and

-We encourage all of our lawyers and staff to get involved with pro bono activities and provide them with a chargeable hours allowance to empower them to do so.
+We encourage all of our lawyers and staff to get involved with pro bono activities and provide them with a 50-hour chargeable allowance per year to empower them to do so.

-We consider all of our lawyers to be part of our pro bono team here at AG but to ensure strategic engagement across the business we have appointed two Pro Bono Partners: Erin Shoesmith and Hugh Lauritsen who are in turn supported by a central Pro Bono Committee, chaired by Marcel Marquardt and our central CSR team.
+We consider all of our lawyers to be part of our pro bono team here at AG but to ensure strategic engagement across the business we have appointed two Pro Bono Partners: Erin Shoesmith and Hugh Lauritsen who are in turn supported by a central Pro Bono Committee, chaired by our Pro Bono and Inclusion Manager, Richard Fisk.

-To help us achieve our 2020 Plan, we are continuously exploring new pro bono opportunities.
+To help us achieve our pro bono aspirations, we are continuously exploring new pro bono opportunities.
 Some examples of the initiatives that we have run and continue to support are:

 - Manchester Business Law Café